-One of the safest and easiest light fixtures to install is the type that mounts directly to the ceiling box with two screws.
+According to an expert from a service like Lighting Installation West Palm Beach FL, one of the safest and easiest light fixtures to install is the type that mounts directly to the ceiling box with two screws.
 However, not every light fixture will adapt directly to the ceiling box.
 In such cases a mounting adapter bar is provided (or is available as a separate purchase) to insure that practically any light fixture can be mounted to any ceiling box.
 This is the one that we will show you how to install.
 And remember, even the most complicated light fixtures are almost as quick and easy to install.

 CAUTION: Before commencing an electrical project turn off the power at the main panel.
 Turning off the power to the light circuit being modified may not be safe enough.
 Often more than one circuit resides in a single electric box.
 Also, make sure to purchase only UL approved electrical fixtures.

 Replacing most light fixtures is a simple five-step process.